friksa/prosemirror-widgets/README.md

 A brief description of the widgets are shown below:

-*Form widgets **Textfield, Textarea, Checkbox and Select** are used by faculty to prompt for questions in the process of solving a problem.
+* **Textfield, Textarea, Checkbox and Select** are used by faculty to prompt for questions in the process of solving a problem.
-*Math widgets **InlineMath and BlockMath** use MathJax to display equations.
+* Math widgets **InlineMath and BlockMath** use MathJax to display equations.
 We need these for scientific and engineering problems.
 * **Spreadsheet** widget displays an Excel-like experience for business and engineeroring.
 Handsontable is used for integration.
 Spreadsheet also demonstrates how many well-formed javascript toolkits can be used to provide new capabilities.
-* The **IFrame** widget lets you embed websites, youTube, GoogleMaps...
+* **IFrame** widget lets you embed websites, youTube, GoogleMaps...
 * **MultipleChoice, CheckList and Scale** form the basis for a Test/Survey/Quiz/Exam document schema.
 	Creating MultipleChoice and CheckList were cumbersome in CKEditor because each individual checkbox and radiobutton had to be inserted.
 It it now as easy as a bulletlist.
 It is also easier to enter than GoogleForms and allows